rosen-bridge/operation/docs/guard/setup.md

 > **NOTE**: When using docker there is a `BASE_RPC_AUTH_TOKEN` environment variable available for `authToken` that you can set instead of in the local configuration.

+> Note: The public Base endpoint is rate-limited and should not be used for production guards.
+Use a dedicated RPC provider or your own node.

 ### Address Info

 Other than network, you need to specify chain code and derivation path for Base.
 The key is derived from generated ECDSA key in `key generation ceremony`.